learningOrchestra/learningOrchestra-docs/docs/microservices.md

 The implementation of this microservice relies on the [scikit-learn libray](https://scikit-learn.org/stable/modules/decomposition.html#pca).

 The PCA microservice provides entry points to create and store a PCA graphical representation of a dataset, to list all the images previously stored by the microservice, to download one of these images, and to delete one of these images.
+It relies on a dedicated storage in the Spark cluster rather than the Database microservice.

 For additional details, see the [REST API](pca-rest.md) and [Python package](pca-python.md) documentations.